libreswitch/ops/tests/bgp/bgp_test.md

 The test case is considered failing in the following cases:

 - The advertised routes from the peers are not present in the output from the **show ip bgp** command.
-- The BGP daemon is not running on at least one of the switches and the test fails during verification.
+- The eBGP daemon is not running on at least one of the switches and the test fails during verification.
 - The advertised routes from switch 2 includes the AS number for switch 3 in the output from the **show ip bgp** command on switch 1 after setting **neighbor remove-private-AS**.
 - The advertised routes from switch 2 does not include the AS number for switch 3 in the output from the **show ip bgp** command on switch 1 after setting **no neighbor remove-private-AS**.